adrelanos/aeternity-wiki/Merkle-Trees.md

 something exists.

 There are many different cryptographic protocol suites that use hashes to verify data.
-One example is Asymmetric-key cryptography: also referred to as public key cryptography and digital signatures.
+One example is [public-key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography): also referred to as asymmetric cryptography.
 They use cryptographic hash functions to verify data.
 However, explaining how they work and their uses is well outside the scope of the paper.
 What we will do instead is go through a very simplified example of how data can